HaiziIzzudin/ffmpeg-parallel/README.md

   ```

 ## CHANGELOGS
+### Plan on Version 4
+- Program can now detect threads count, and allocate automatically, according to your needs; OR maybe not...
+- User can now input their own CPU affinity.

 ### Plan on Version 3
 - User can now input custom FFmpeg command instead of the one provided.
-- Program can now detect threads count, and allocate automatically, according to your needs; OR maybe not...
-- User can now input their own CPU affinity.
+- A flag where user can choose either 2 worker OR 3 worker

 ### Version 2
 - Temporary files that generated from the program will now be deleted from your computer (including the python script).